Effective altruism: Sexual misconduct accusations

 Critiques also arose concerning issues of exclusion and sexual harassment.
 A 2023 Bloomberg article featured some members of the effective altruism community who alleged that the philosophy masked a culture of predatory behavior.
 In a 2023 Time magazine article, seven women reported misconduct and controversy in the effective altruism movement.
-They accused men within the movement, typically in the Bay Area, of using their power to groom younger women for polyamorous sexual relationships.
+They accused men within the movement, typically in the San Francisco Bay Area, of using their power to groom younger women for polyamorous sexual relationships.
 The accusers argued that the majority male demographic and the polyamorous subculture combined to create an environment where sexual misconduct was tolerated, excused or rationalized away.
 In response to the accusations, the Centre for Effective Altruism told Time that some of the alleged perpetrators had already been banned from the organization and said it would investigate new claims.
 The organization also argued that it is challenging to discern to what extent sexual misconduct issues were specific to the effective altruism community or reflective of broader societal misogyny.

+TESCREAL

+Timnit Gebru and Émile P. Torres argue that the effective altruism movement belongs to a network of interconnected movements they've termed TESCREAL, which they contend serves as intellectual justification for wealthy donors to shape humanity's future.
+Gebru has also claimed that effective altruism has acted to overrule any other concerns regarding AI ethics (e.g. deepfake porn, algorithmic bias), in the name of either preventing or controlling artificial general intelligence.